xpo0a/TensorRT_Deploy/RealESRGAN_TRT/README.md

   -i --input           Input image or folder.
 Default: inputs -o --output          Output folder.
 Default: results -n --model_name      Model name.
-Default: RealESRGAN_x4plus -s, --outscale       The final upsampling scale of the image.
-Default: 4 --suffix             Suffix of the restored image.
-Default: None -t, --tile           Tile size, 0 for no tile during testing.
-Default: 0 --face_enhance       Whether to use GFPGAN to enhance face.
-Default: False --fp32               Use fp32 precision during inference.
-Default: fp16 (half precision).
+Default: RealESRGAN_x4plus --suffix             Suffix of the restored image.
+Default: None
-  --ext                Image extension.
-Options: auto | jpg | png, auto means using the same extension as inputs.
-Default: auto
   ```
 2. ```python calculatePSNR_SSIM.py``` calcuate PSNR and SSIM for the images
 3. ```python pic_Rename.py``` change the image name to 1.png 2.png etc (**you should Rename the image of lr and HR** to calcuate PSNR and SSIM)